adimali/customer_segmentation/README.md

-# Two Sigma Financial modeling project

-This is the repo for customer segmentation project.
+#This is the repo for customer segmentation project.

 ## Creators